Nebraska DOT / Division of Aeronautics (NDOT)

 · State Projects: up to 90% state funds

 · State Projects acquiring land or terminal buildings: 50% state funds

 · Federal Projects: 2% state funds on federally funded projects with total costs greater than $500,000.

 State funds are limited to $100,000 per airport per fiscal year, except that runway construction for state-aid only projects is limited to $200,000.
 State funds allocated for a federal project are limited to a total of $100,000.
 A federal project includes the entire scope of the federal grant.
 Multiple grants which are used to finance the same scope of work are considered to be one project.

 V. General Requirements and Conditions.

-A. The existing airport and the proposed project must meet NDA's minimum standards.
+A. The existing airport and the proposed project must meet the Aeronautics minimum standards.
 The airport must have an approved airport layout plan (ALP) and the proposed project must follow the ALP.
 If not, 25% of state funds will be withheld from the sponsor until this is corrected.

 B. The item of work must be listed in the current Nebraska Airport Capital Improvement Plan.